Admitted International Transfer Students

 You have been selected to be one of the leaders and best, and to help forge the future with breakthrough engineering.
 As Michigan Engineers, we are prepared to step up and tackle the world’s greatest challenges.

 To check your status and accept your admission, you must obtain a U-M uniqname.
-To create your U-M uniqname, you’ll need your One Time Identifier (OTID), which is e-mailed to you after your enrollment deposit is received, and your U-M ID number, which is included in your admission letter.
-Note: U-M Flint and U-M Dearborn students already have a U-M uniqname assigned, which will not change.
+You will receive an email invitation from the university to set up your uniqname after your enrollment deposit is received.
+See “Set Up Your Uniqname and Account” for details.
+Note: UM-Flint and UM-Dearborn students already have a U-M uniqname assigned, which will not change.

-To accept your admission into the U-M College of Engineering, you must pay your $300 Enrollment Deposit.
+To accept your admission into Michigan Engineering, you must pay your $300 Enrollment Deposit.
 The quickest and most convenient way to pay your deposit is online via Wolverine Access via an electronic check payment (either a savings or a checking account), however payment can be made via check.

 Students attending U-M on F-1 status must obtain an I-20.
 Your I-20 cannot be issued until all documents are received, reviewed and verified.
 Processing time varies a great deal.
 Missing documents and inadequate or unacceptable funding are the major sources of delay.

 The Office of New Student Programs conducts New Student Orientation programs for all transfer students new to the University of Michigan.
 Orientation dates for are held for students transferring in both Fall and Winter terms.
 During orientation, international students in F-1 Visa status will report to the International Center for a mandatory International check-in.

 Information about how to register for orientation, available orientation dates, and other transfer resources will be sent to your U-M email account after your enrollment deposit has been received.